 Please tell me you are not still using Bug Repellant Spray with DEET in it!
 There are reasons why never to use products with DEET.
 I know that DEET is very effective at keeping pesky bugs away and it lasts a long time too.
 BUT, it is a pesticide that is so toxic and harmful to your body, your children’s bodies, your pets and the environment.
 Mosquitoes and other bugs are a nuisance and their bites can be extremely irritating but using DEET is not worth the risks especially when there are other alternatives that are made from nature and are completely safe.
-Here are reasons why you should never use products with DEET.
+Here are reasons why never to use products with DEET.

 Are you one of those whom mosquitoes love?
 According to many studies there are reasons for that and protecting yourself from bugs is important because of all the diseases they could carry.
 The synthetic bug repellants are full of toxic chemicals, including DEET.
 The Environmental Protection Agency says you should avoid breathing it in, not to spray on your face and wash it off once finished outdoors.
 If DEET can kill bugs imagine what it is doing to your body and the environment.

 When DEET is applied to the skin, some people have adverse reactions like swelling, rashes, redness and hives.
 There have been many case studies done on those that developed hives, severe itching, and other reactions after exposure to DEET.
 (1)(2)(3)

 In some cases the ingestion of DEET and repeated or extensive use can lead to seizures.
 Most of those cases included children under 16 years of age.